tgolsson/pants-repros/lockfile-mac-local-version/README.md

 ]
 ```

-This is the actual set:
+This is the actual set.
+Note that when not requesting a local tag we've been given cu115, but as that doesn't exist on Mac the lock is invalid.

 ``` shellsession
 $ cat locks/broken.lock | grep -v "^\s*//" | jq '.locked_resolves[0].locked_requirements[0] | select(.project_name == "torch") | .artifacts'
 [